PlantandFoodResearch/PyKaka/README.md

 ## Background

-PyKaka is a Python API for downloading data from Kaka [kaka](https://github.com/hdzierz/Kaka).
+PyKaka is a Python API for downloading data from [Kaka](https://github.com/hdzierz/Kaka).
 The Python API works from any python 2.7 and 3.5+ python installation.
 Kaka can be run using docker and comes with a Pyrat pre-installed.
 If you e.g. load Kaka on server just-a-test.powerplant.pfr.co.nz then your Pyrat jupyter notebookd will run on just-a-test.powerplant.pfr.co.nz:8889.

 ### Installation